 With careful planning many students are able to find ways of affording to study at postgraduate level.

-Our advice guide below explains the available funding options for postgraduate study.
+Our advice guide below explains the possible funding options for postgraduate study.

 This advice guide includes information about: